Ian Payne 4am - 7am

 1.3m people arrived in Auschwitz.
 Only a few survived.
 Nick Ferrari took survivor Arek Hersh back to the Death Camp to hear his remarkable story.

-Today marks the 75th anniversary of the liberation of Auschwitz, a Nazi German concentration and death camp that executed almost 1.2 million people, mostly Jews, during World War II.
+This year marks the 76th anniversary of the liberation of Auschwitz, a Nazi German concentration and death camp that executed almost 1.2 million people, mostly Jews, during World War II.

 The Remarkable Story Of Arek Hersh

 Arek Hersh was taken to his first concentration camp when he was only eleven years old in his native Poland.
 Arek had his possessions taken when he arrived and that was the last time he saw pictures of his family.

 He takes up the story: "I came here with 185 children from an orphanage.
 We arrived by train in Birkenau.